Virtualaw · How the System Works

 Stage 4 covers AI-Powered Case Evaluation — how the system reads documents, assesses legal merit, estimates fees, and generates a PNC Report for the reviewing attorney.

-AI-Powered Case Evaluation at Virtualaw — How We Assess Every Matter Before an Attorney Reads a Word
+AI-Powered Case Evaluation — How the System Assesses Every Matter Before an Attorney Reads a Word

 The Five-Step Evaluation Process